DeanJain/JavaBigdata/GCP.md

 A trigger in Cloud Functions is a specification of how to respond to an event.
 Triggers have associated functions.
 Currently, Cloud Functions can be written in Python 3, Go, and Node.js 8 and 10.

 #### Cloud Run

 - Develop and deploy highly scalable containerized applications on a fully managed serverless platform with autoscaling.
 - Write code your way using your favorite languages, lib or binary (Go, Python, Java, Ruby, Node.js, and more)
 - Abstract away all infrastructure management for a simple developer experience
 - Built upon an open standard Knative, enabling the portability of your applications
 - Pay per use to 100 millisec

 #### Deployment Manager

 service that allows you to specify infrastructure as code.
 It is a good practice to define infrastructure as code, since it allows teams to reproduce environments rapidly.
 It also lends itself to code reviews, version control, and other software engineering practices.

 #### _The gsutil command is used only for Cloud Storage_

-#### gcloud command, you can interact with other Google Cloud products like the App Engine, Google Kubernetes Engine etc.
+#### gcloud command, you can interact with other Google Cloud products like the App Engine, Google Kubernetes Engine etc

 #### Google Stackdriver

 Suite of ops services providing monitoring, logging, debugging, error reporting, tracing, alerting and profiling.
 Integrates with several third-party tools

 ### Storage Usecases